Sports, a human right for LGBT people

 “Sport has the power to change prejudices: it should not be used to reinforce them.”

-The participation of LGBT+ people in sports, at the amateur, professional, and elite levels, opens up opportunities for LGBTI children, adolescents, and adults to avoid having to give up the sport they love just because of who they are.
+The participation of LGBT+ people in sports, at the amateur, professional and elite levels, opens up opportunities so that LGBTI children, adolescents and adults do not have to give up the sport they love just because of who they are.

 “Sport has the power to change perceptions, prejudices, and behaviors: it should not be used to reinforce them.
-We therefore urge elite sports bodies to consider the implications of their decisions not only for LGBT and intersex athletes and people participating in sports at all levels, but also for broader societal perceptions and the ideal of inclusive sport,” the report states.
+Therefore, we urge elite sports bodies to consider the implications of their decisions not only for LGBT and intersex athletes and people who participate in sports at all levels, but also for general societal perceptions and the ideal of inclusive sport,” the report states.

 Spaces, LGBT athletes and good practices

-In 1982, almost a decade before Justin Fashanu came out, in the United States, doctor, former Olympian, and LGBT+ activist Tom Waddell campaigned for the “Gay Olympics” to be held in San Francisco, California.
-His main goal was “to create an inclusive space where professional and amateur LGBTQ+ athletes could participate without the specter of discrimination, fostering a sense of community and breaking down social barriers.”
+In 1982, almost a decade before Justin Fashanu came out, in the United States, physician, former Olympic athlete, and LGBT+ activist Tom Waddell fought to bring the “Gay Olympics” to San Francisco, California.
+His main goal was “to create an inclusive space where professional and amateur LGBTQ+ athletes could participate without the threat of discrimination, fostering a sense of community and breaking down social barriers.”.

-In the first edition of the Gay Games , as they were later called, 1,300 athletes from 12 countries participated.
-Since then, eleven editions have been held, with more than 10,300 athletes from 102 nations participating in this latest edition.
+The first edition of the Gay Games , as they were later called, featured 1,300 athletes from 12 countries.
+Since then, eleven editions have been held, with the most recent one featuring over 10,300 athletes from 102 nations.
 In 2026, the city of Valencia, Spain, will host the twelfth edition.
-Any LGBT person or team from around the world is eligible to participate in this competition.
+Any LGBT individual or team from around the world can participate in this competition.

-According to Outsports , at least 199 openly LGBT+ athletes participated in the last edition of the Paris 2024 Olympic Games, 40 of which are from Latin America and the majority are lesbians.
-A total of 38 LGBT+ athletes participated in the Paralympics .
+According to the website Outsports , at least 199 openly LGBT+ athletes participated in the 2024 Paris Olympics; 40 of them were from Latin America A total of 38 LGBT+ athletes participated in the Paralympics

-In Latin America, there are various LGBT teams, leagues, and associations that practice and train in soccer , rugby, swimming, track and field, basketball, water polo, athletics, and other sports.
-One of the first LGBT teams in the region is Dogos de Argentina, founded in 1997 .
+In Latin America, there are various LGBT teams, leagues, and associations where football , rugby, swimming, athletics, basketball, water polo, and other sports are practiced and trained.
+One of the first LGBT teams in the region is Dogos of Argentina, founded in 1997 .

-In Mexico, the organization Somos Versus created the "Basic Guide for Inclusive and Prejudice-Free Communication ," aimed at journalists and consisting of 13 points to improve narratives about LGBTI+ people and women in sports.
-In 2023 alone, there were at least 55 LGBT teams organized in different parts of the country.
+In Mexico, the organization Somos Versus created the “Basic Guide for Inclusive and Prejudice-Free Communication ,” aimed at journalists and consisting of 13 points to improve the narratives surrounding LGBTI+ people and women in sports.
+In 2023 alone, there were at least 55 organized LGBT teams in different parts of the country.

-In the United States, the organizations Stonewall Sports, Athlete Ally, and Trans Athlete promote research on sports and LGBT+ people, create public policies, and advocate for this human right and provide spaces for inclusion, particularly in education and the media.
+In the United States, the organizations Stonewall Sports, Athlete Ally, and Trans Athlete promote research on sports and LGBT+ people, create public policies, and advocate for this human right and spaces of inclusion, especially at the educational and media levels.

-In 2018, ILGA World , the world's largest LGBTI organization, joined the Centre for Sport and Human Rights as an advisory board member, becoming the first LGBTI+ organization to work with the Centre to guide its work towards a world of sport that fully respects human rights.
+In 2018, ILGA World , the world's largest LGBTI organization, joined the Centre for Sport and Human Rights as a member of the advisory board and is the first LGBTI+ organization to work with this Centre to guide its work towards a world of sport that fully respects human rights.

-The value of representation is vital for LGBTI+ children, youth, and adults to continue practicing the sport they love.
-It's also vital for fostering diversity, promoting more equal societies, and eradicating prejudices based on sexual orientation, gender identity, and sex characteristics.
+The value of representation is vital so that LGBTI+ children, youth, and adults can continue to practice the sport they love.
+It's also crucial for fostering diversity, promoting more equal societies, and eradicating prejudices based on sexual orientation, gender identity, and sex characteristics.

-“Soccer saved my life.
-I was struggling because of the discrimination I experienced every day.
-It ended up being a therapy for me, a psychological support.” -Mara Gómez, the first transgender soccer player to play in Argentina's first division.
+“Football saved my life.
+I was going through a tough time because of the discrimination I faced every day.
+It ended up being therapy for me, a form of psychological support.” -Mara Gómez, the first trans footballer to play in the first division in Argentina.

-“You can't win a championship without gay people on your team; it's never been done before, ever.
-That's science!
-I'm motivated by people who love me, who are fighting for the same things.
-I get more energy from that than from trying to prove someone wrong.” -Megan Rapinoe, American soccer player .
+“You can’t win a championship without gay people on your team; it’s never been done before, never.
+That’s science!
+I’m motivated by the people who love me, who fight for the same things.
+I get more energy from that than from trying to prove someone wrong,” - Megan Rapinoe, US soccer player .

-“I don't just mean I'm a better runner, it goes beyond that.
-I'm better at being Sha'Carri.
-I'm better at being myself,” – Sha'Carri Richardson, American sprinter and one of the fastest women in the world.
+“I don’t just mean that I’m a better runner, it goes beyond that.
+I’m better being Sha’Carri.
+I’m better being myself,” – Sha’Carri Richardson, American sprinter and one of the fastest women in the world.

-“It saddens me to know that there were Olympians before me who were unable to live their truth because of the world.
-I feel acutely aware of the realities: trans women are barred from sports, facing discrimination and prejudice while trying to pursue their Olympic dreams.
-The fight is not nearly over… and I will celebrate when we are all here, ” – Quinn, Canadian soccer player .
+“It saddens me to know that there were Olympians before me unable to live their truth because of the world.
+I am aware of the realities; trans women are banned from playing sports, face discrimination and prejudice as they try to pursue their Olympic dreams.
+The fight is far from over… and I will celebrate when we are all here, ” – Quinn, Canadian soccer player .

 Challenges in the face of growing opposition to human rights

-Around the world, we're seeing growing opposition to the human rights of LGBTI people.
-Sports have become a particular hotspot, where misinformation fuels waves of hate and attacks, especially against trans athletes, women of color , intersex people , and those athletes who naturally develop high levels of testosterone .
+Around the world, we see growing opposition to the human rights of LGBTI people.
+And sports have become a particular hotspot where misinformation leads to waves of hate and attacks, especially against trans athletes, women of color , intersex people , and female athletes who naturally develop high levels of testosterone .

 In Latin America, there is no data on the perceptions and experiences of LGBT children and youth in sports.
-However, a 2022 study conducted in the United Kingdom with trans children and adolescents about their experience with sports sheds some light.
+But a 2022 UK study of transgender children and adolescents' experiences with sports sheds some light on the issue.

-79% felt their gender identity was a factor that affected their participation in sports.
-The main barriers were sports uniforms and their relationship to dysphoria, and the fact that sports are categorized by gender in a binary way.
-55% said that news stories with alarmist and negative narratives about the participation of trans athletes have influenced them not to feel part of playing the sport they enjoy.
+79% felt that their gender identity was a factor that affected their participation in sports.
+The main barriers are sports uniforms and their association with gender dysphoria, and the binary gender categorization of sports.
+55% said that news reports with alarmist and negative narratives about the participation of trans athletes have influenced their feelings of not being able to participate in the sport they love.

-Furthermore, there are no studies on LGBT hatred in sports in the region.
-However, some research conducted, especially in countries in the Global North, shows that exclusion, discrimination, and various types of violence are concentrated among vulnerable groups, with the sexually diverse population being one of the most affected.
+Furthermore, there are no studies on LGBTphobia in sports in the region.
+However, some research , primarily conducted in countries of the Global North, indicates that exclusion, discrimination, and various forms of violence are concentrated among vulnerable groups, with the LGBTQ+ community being one of the most affected.

-According to a study conducted by the University of Cologne (Germany), 90% of those surveyed consider homophobia, and particularly transphobia, to be a current problem in sports environments.
-Furthermore, 82% witnessed homophobic and transphobic language, 46% of whom were trans women who reported being victims of direct discrimination.
+According to a study by the University of Cologne (Germany), 90% of respondents consider homophobia, and particularly transphobia, to be a current problem in sports environments.
+Furthermore, 82% witnessed homophobic and transphobic language, and of these, 46% were trans women who reported being victims of direct discrimination.

-September 2021 report by The Trevor Project also found that only 32% participated in sports for a school league, club, or community, compared to 68% who never participated.
-The reasons they give for not participating include violence and exclusion from coaches, other students, and their families.
-Among trans and non-binary populations, 52% reported not participating in sports due to a lack of interest combined with stigma and fear of harassment and bullying.
+September 2021 report by The Trevor Project also found that only 32% participated in sports for a league, school, or community club, compared to 68% who never participated.
+The reasons given for not participating include violence and exclusion from coaches, other students, and their families.
+Among trans and non-binary individuals, 52% said they did not participate in sports due to a lack of interest combined with the stigma they face and fear of harassment and bullying.

-We recently saw how a Trump executive order denied trans girls and women the right to participate in school sports .
-No government in Latin America has adopted this measure.
-Argentine President Javier Milei has done so with others, such as amending the Gender Identity Law by decree .
-He has also replicated the same hateful rhetoric and misinformation about LGBT+ people.
+We recently saw how an executive order from Trump denies transgender girls and women the participation of sports at the school level .
+In Latin America, no government has adopted this measure.
+Argentine President Javier Milei has, however, done so with other measures, such as modifying the Gender Identity Law by decree .
+He has also replicated the same hateful rhetoric and spread of misinformation about LGBT+ people.

 SUPPORT US